piured/courel/README.md

 ### Asking for judgments

-Courel asks for judgments through an instance of a class derivate from `Courel.Judge.IJudge`.
-This class is implemented by the user of Courel, and it is passed to the `Courel.Sequencer` class via the `SetJudge` method.
-The `Courel.Judge.IJudge` interface has the following methods:
+Courel asks for judgments through an instance of a class derivate from `Courel.Judge.IJudge` when appropiate.
+This class must be implemented appropiately by the user of Courel, and it is passed to and existing `Courel.Sequencer` instance via the `Courel.Sequencer.SetIJudge` method.

 ## Passing input events to Courel

+Courel does not provide any means to capture input events.
+It is up to the user to implement this.
+Input events must be passed to Courel via `Courel.Sequencer.Tap` and `Courel.Sequencer.Lift` method calls for tap and lift events, respectively.
+Hold states are retrieved by setting an instance of `Courel.Input.IHoldInput` via the `Courel.Sequencer.SetIHoldInput` method.
+This class must be implemented appropiately by the user of Courel.